 From a business standpoint, offering telemedicine for pets can be a great way to increase revenue.
 Veterinary telehealth services can help you serve pet owners who might not otherwise bring their pets in for care.
-It can also provide an additional service offering to differentiate your practice from competition, attract new clients and keep existing clients coming back.
+It can also provide an additional service offering to differentiate your practice from the competition, attract new clients, and keep existing clients coming back.

 And since telemedicine can be done from anywhere, you’re not limited by your geographical location.
 This means that you can reach a wider audience and serve more clients, which can lead to increased revenue for your business.

 This is especially beneficial if you own a mobile practice or make house calls, as you can add on additional services that can be provided remotely.